Why Women Have Better Sex Under Socialism (2018) is a book a the intersection of politics, power dynamics, and sexual dynamics.

 - Do some women prefer exchanging youth and beauty for luxury, or are they all “forced”, as the author suggests?

-- Why do women, on average, have less resources in capitalist societies?
+- Why do women, on average, have fewer resources in capitalist societies?
 Is it really only because of the glass ceiling?

 These are the questions that would go at the roots of the topics the author wants to tackle.
 But she decides to either skirt them, or to only provide the answer that best fit her narrative.